News

 • And how do we make sure management is about more than just profit?

-At REGENT Business School, these questions are taken seriously.
-Through the Brown Bag Seminar Series, REGENT brings together academics, students, and the public to explore Critical Management Studies (CMS).
+Through its Brown Bag Seminar Series, REGENT brings together academics, students, and the public to explore Critical Management Studies (CMS) — a new way of thinking about leadership that questions old methods and seeks better, fairer solutions.

 What are Critical Management Studies South Africa?